bjodah/chempy/README.rst

 alternatively you may also use `pip`::

-   $ python -m pip install --user --upgrade pytest
+   $ python -m pip install --user --upgrade chempy pytest
    $ python -m pytest --pyargs chempy

 you can skip the ``--user`` flag if you have got root permissions.